logbon72/dbvc/README.md

-﻿# DBVC: Database Version Control #
+# DBVC: Database Version Control in PHP #

 DBVC was inspired by http://dbv.vizuina.com/, it uses some of the core classes used by DBV.
 However, unlike DBV, DBVC

 - was designed to work on CLI
 - was designed for revisions to be applied in a forward mode only, but can also work out-of-order.
 - was designed to work similar to Flyway DB migration (http://flywaydb.org)

+DBVC is written in PHP so, it will fit in your PHP scripts freely, although you can also easily use it within your other projects.

 DBMigration can be used in 3 modes, all defined in DBMigrationMode class